Chapel Hill Zen Center

 May all beings realize their true nature.

-We vow to work together to make every member of our
+We vow to work together to make every member of

-community feel valued, respected, and safe.
+our community feel valued and respected.

 Zen means "meditation"